MicrosoftDocs/windows-itpro-docs/windows/manage/configure-windows-telemetry-in-your-organization.md

 ---
 description: Use this article to make informed decisions about how you can configure telemetry in your organization.
-title: Configure telemetry in your organization (Windows 10)
+title: Configure Windows telemetry in your organization (Windows 10)
 keywords: privacy
 ---

-# Configure telemetry in your organization
+# Configure Windows telemetry in your organization

 **Applies to**